AAlshrefs/Contoso-Sales-Analysis---SQL-Project/README.md

-# Intermediate SQL - Sales Analysis
+# Contoso Sales Analysis - SQL Project

 ## Overview
-Analysis of customer behavior, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue.
+An analysis of customer behavior, retention patterns, and lifetime value for an e-commerce business, aimed at enhancing customer retention and maximizing revenue.

 ---